 We are keen for all students within school to have the opportunity to improve their community through direct involvement in voluntary service.
-Service plays an integral part of the activities programme and students can sign up for a variety of volunteering opportunities, including visiting local care homes, helping organise charity events and helping to run activities for younger students.
+Service plays an integral part of the activities programme, with our Worldshapers group working on humanitarian and charity projects, and our BEAST team actioning sustainability work in school.

+Students can also sign up for a variety of additional volunteering opportunities with the support of our Head of Social Action, including visiting local care homes, fundraising for charity and working with children in primary schools across the city.